Analysis | How Elon Musk Sparked a Race to Send Satellites into ‘LEO’

 4. What about the competition?

-Musk’s rivals aren’t far behind.
+Musk’s rivals are trying to catch up.
 In April, Bezos’s Amazon.com Inc. struck the biggest launch deal ever, to send up more than 3,000 satellites for his Project Kuiper network.
 China is building a LEO constellation, and some European governments are eager to develop an independent capability of their own.
-French President Emmanuel Macron said creating a satellite offering that could rival Musk is a “matter of sovereignty.”
-In July, French satellite operator Eutelsat Communications SA said it was in talks to merge with UK-based LEO network OneWeb Ltd., part-owned by Indian billionaire Sunil Mittal and the British government.
-By the end of the decade, there could be more than 100,000 satellites zipping around the Earth, more than 20 times the number in operation in early 2022.
+French President Emmanuel Macron has said creating a satellite offering that could rival Musk is a “matter of sovereignty.”
+French satellite operator Eutelsat Communications SA took a step in that direction in July when it announced a merger with UK-based LEO network OneWeb Ltd. By the end of the decade, there could be more than 100,000 satellites zipping around the Earth, more than 20 times the number in operation in early 2022.
 Astronomers have already noticed the growing traffic, complaining that Starlink satellites are interfering with their view of space.

 5. What’s the downside of LEO?